nefarioustim/puppet-manifests/README.md

 A small collection of Puppet manifests which I reuse alongside Vagrant when building development VM environments.
 I have stuck some basic annotation in the files, and I will endeavour to keep these up to date as I write more.

 Feel free to fork and add your own; I'm always interested in doing less work.
+At the moment this is a quick and dirty set of examples that I've hacked together in preparation for a blog post.

 Current manifests
 -----------------